nandhakumar2611/mindx-inventory-docs/docs/getting-started/access.md

 If you’re new to MindX Inventory, sign up for our 14-day free trial to explore all the features included in our full plan.
 You can upgrade to a paid plan anytime during or after the trial period.

+!!! example "Insight"

-> Insight: Make sure to read the terms of service and privacy policy before signing up for any of MindX's products.
+      Make sure to read the terms of service and privacy policy before signing up for any of MindX's products.

 To sign up for MindX Inventory: